Browse by Medical Category

 The Community Research Program at MGH Chelsea began in May 2013 with the first meeting of the MGH Chelsea Interdisciplinary Research Roundtable.

-The Community Research Program at MGH Chelsea communicates with more than 175 individuals who work in Chelsea, Revere, Boston and Charlestown, either at or outside of MGH.
+The Community Research Program at MGH Chelsea communicates with more than 175 individuals who work in Chelsea, Revere, Boston and Charlestown, either at or outside of Mass General.

 These individuals want to connect with the research that is being done in their community either through conducting studies or quality improvement initiatives, learning how to contribute to studies or furthering their interest in initiating research studies.